Steel Solutions Center

 5.2.2.
 Are through-plates always required for singleplate connections to HSS columns?

 No, through-plates are not required for all single-plate connections to HSS columns.
-The AISC Steel Manual, Part 10, Design Considerations for Simple Shear Connections to HSS Columns Section provides recommendations.
+The AISC Steel Construction Manual, Part 10, Design Considerations for Simple Shear Connections to HSS Columns Section provides recommendations.
 The Through-Plate Connections Section states:

 Single-Plate Connections to HSS Section states: